Investigating a strong first-order electroweak phase transition in the RxSM at future linear $e^+e^-$ colliders and LISA: Benchmark plane 2: a doublet-driven EWPT

 The right plot of \cref{fig:BP2diags} provides an illustration of the full one-loop effective potential computed at the nucleation temperature $V_\text{eff}(T_n)$, for a benchmark point featuring a SFOEWPT with SNR\;$=4.5$ and $T_n=64\gev$ (with the same type of dynamics as points from BP2, and the parameters are given in the legend).
 In this scenario, the singlet field direction does not play a major role in the EWPT, and the difference between the initial and final values of $v_S$ is small.
 On the other hand, the EW doublet direction is the most important one as the tunnelling distance is much larger.
 We can therefore distinguish the situation in BP2, where the EW doublet direction plays the most important role at the time of the transition, with that of BP1, where it is instead the singlet field direction.
 This finding also helps understand the behaviour observed for the transition between SFOEWPT and vacuum trapping in \cref{fig:BP2diags}.
 This is similar to the case of the 2HDM~\cite{Biekotter:2022kgf}, where the EWPT is driven by the EW VEV.
 On the contrary, in benchmark plane 1 the singlet phase plays a more important role and dynamics of the EWPT significantly differ from those in the 2HDM, as discussed above.

 The left plot of \cref{fig:BP2results} displays for the region~\textbf{E} of BP2 the SNR of a potential gravitational wave signal at LISA (assuming a pessimistic value of $\vw=0.95$ for the wall velocity and three years of data taking), projected in the plane $\{m_H,\kappa_{SH}\}$.
 As can be seen, no point in BP2 exceeds an SNR of 10, and only a narrow band of points, near the region of vacuum trapping reaches $\text{SNR}\gtrsim 8$.
-The actual observability of these points will eventually depend on the true value of $\vw$ (a lower $\vw\sim 0.6$, for example, could enhance the SNR significantly~\cite{Braathen:2025svl}) and on the threshold in the SNR above which signals will actually be reconstructed.
-However, even in the most optimistic case, a detection of primordial GW from the SFOEWPT would only be possible for a borderline region of BP2.
+The actual observability of these points will eventually depend on the true value of $\vw$ (a lower $\vw\sim 0.6$, for example, could enhance the SNR significantly~\cite{Braathen:2025svl}) and on the threshold in the SNR above which signals will actually be reconstructed.\footnote{The actual observability of a signal of stochastic GW will depend on various factors --- including the detector noise, foreground modelling, the observation time and the reconstruction method --- several of which are not settled at present.
+The threshold condition of $\mathrm{SNR}>10$ that we use in this work, following the prescription of the LISA collaboration~\cite{Caprini:2019egz,LISACosmologyWorkingGroup:2022jok}, should be understood as a simplified criterion aimed at circumventing a detailed discussion of the GW signal reconstruction (that would go beyond the scope of this work), rather than a strict boundary between observable and non-observable signals.} However, even in the most optimistic case, a detection of primordial GW from the SFOEWPT would only be possible for a borderline region of BP2.
+We note that for BP2, the phase transition parameters obtained with \texttt{BSMPTv3} are in the ranges $\alpha\in[0,0.15]$, $\beta/H_\star\in[0,15000]$ and $T_{*}\in[50,135]$ GeV.